dwm39/dwm39/README.md

-# Hi there my name is Drake 👋
+# Hi there my name is Drake 👋 (to look at my projects ask to be added as a collaborator)

 I’m working towards becoming a software engineer.
 I am currently a sophomore attending the University of Pittsburgh (Main) pursuing a Bachelor of Science in Computer Science.
 I have created various projects documenting my work in both school and personal interests.